-- 2 lbs parsnips, peeled and cut into 1 inch pieces
+- 2 pounds parsnips, peeled and cut into 1 inch pieces

-In a large bowl, toss the peeled and cut parsnips with the olive oil and thyme.
+- In a large bowl, toss the peeled and cut parsnips with the thyme, oil, maple syrup, salt, and pepper.

-Spread them out on a parchment paper or silicone mat lined sheet pan in a single layer, trying to prevent overlap and touching as much as possible.
+- Spread them in a single layer on a sheet pan lined with a silicone mat or parchment paper, trying to prevent overlap and touching as much as possible.

 - Place sheet pan in the oven and roast for 30 Minutes.
 Check the parsnips to see if they are done.
 If they are not, flip them around and roast for an additional 10 Minutes, or until done.
 Serve.